Indochina Link Vietnam

 Vietnam's standard CIT rate is 20% under Law 67/2025/QH15 (effective October 1, 2025) — this is the default for all FDI enterprises.
 Domestic SMEs pay 15% or 17% based on revenue tiers, but these rates do not currently apply to foreign-invested companies.
 FDI projects in encouraged sectors or disadvantaged areas can qualify for 10% preferential rates with 4-year exemption plus 9-year 50% reduction — but industrial zone location alone no longer qualifies under Law 67/2025/QH15.
 Key changes: non-cash payment threshold for deductibility drops from VND 20 million to VND 5 million, R&D expenses get 200% super-deduction, and losses carry forward up to 5 years.
 Multinational groups above €750 million face 15% minimum effective rate under Global Minimum Tax.

-Vietnam’s standard corporate income tax rate is 20% on taxable profit under Law 67/2025/QH15, effective October 1, 2025.
-FDI enterprises can reduce this to 10% through sector-based incentives or disadvantaged-area investment, but Law 67 eliminates industrial zone location as a standalone qualification path.
+Vietnam CIT for FDI applies at a standard 20% rate on taxable profit under Law 67/2025/QH15, effective October 1, 2025.
+FDI enterprises can reduce the rate to 10% through sector-based incentives or disadvantaged-area investment, but Law 67 eliminates industrial zone location as a standalone qualification path.
 For multinational groups exceeding €750 million in consolidated revenue, the Global Minimum Tax adds a 15% effective rate floor.

 CIT Rate Structure: Standard and Preferential

-Two rate categories apply to FDI enterprises: the standard 20% rate and sector-based preferential rates.
+CIT rates for FDI enterprises fall into two categories: the standard 20% rate and sector-based preferential rates.

 Standard Rate: 20%

 All foreign-invested enterprises pay 20% CIT on taxable profit under Law 67/2025/QH15.
-This is the default rate for FDI companies regardless of revenue size.
+The 20% rate applies to FDI companies regardless of revenue size.

 Taxable profit = Revenue − Deductible expenses − Tax-exempt income + Other taxable income.
-The calculation sounds simple.
-The complexity lives in what counts as deductible.
+The formula is straightforward.
+The complexity lies in what qualifies as deductible.

 Preferential Rates: 10-17% for Qualifying FDI